awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-contentgen-appsync-lambda/README.md

 ## Cost

-You are responsible for the cost of the AWS services used while running this construct.
-As of this revision, the cost for running this construct with the default settings in the US East (N. Virginia) Region is approximately $292.04 per month.
+When deploying this architecture, you as the customer are responsible for the costs of the AWS services utilized.
+Based on current pricing in the US East (N. Virginia) region, operating this infrastructure with the default configuration to handle 10,000 image generation requests per month is estimated to cost approximately $87.52 per month.
+This cost estimate includes usage of the various AWS services leveraged in this architecture such as AWS Lambda, AWS AppSync, Amazon Bedrock, and Amazon S3.

 We recommend creating a budget through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this solution.